Project Gutenberg: History

 This computer was one of the 15 nodes on ARPANET, the computer network that would become the Internet.
 Hart believed one day the general public would be able to access computers and decided to make works of literature available in electronic form for free.
 He used a copy of the United States Declaration of Independence in his backpack, and this became the first Project Gutenberg e-text.
 He named the project for Johannes Gutenberg, the fifteenth century German printer who propelled the movable type printing press revolution.

 By the mid-1990s, Hart was running Project Gutenberg from Illinois Benedictine College.
 More volunteers had joined the effort.
 He manually entered all of the text until 1989 when image scanners and optical character recognition software improved and became more available, making book scanning more feasible.
 Hart later came to an arrangement with Carnegie Mellon University, which agreed to administer Project Gutenberg's finances.
 As the volume of e-texts increased, volunteers began to take over the project's day-to-day operations that Hart had run.

 Italian volunteer Pietro Di Miceli developed and administered the first Project Gutenberg website and started the development of the Project online Catalog.
 In his ten years in this role (1994–2004), the Project web pages won a number of awards, often being featured in "best of the Web" listings, contributing to the project's popularity.

+Marcello Perathoner was webmaster of www.gutenberg.net.

 Starting in 2004, an improved online catalog made Project Gutenberg content easier to browse, access and hyperlink.
 Project Gutenberg is now hosted by ibiblio at the University of North Carolina at Chapel Hill.

 Hart died on 6 September 2011 at his home in Urbana, Illinois, at the age of 64.